 To support this, Destination BC is launching a series of webinars for tourism businesses, titled: The Road to Recovery: Supporting BC’s Tourism Industry After COVID-19.

-The six-part series will take you through ‘checkpoints’ to collectively consider and work on as we move towards recovery in the travel and tourism sector.
+The series will take you through ‘checkpoints’ to collectively consider and work on as we move towards recovery in the travel and tourism sector.
 Each webinar will cover a subject related to the travel market, the visitor experience, business operations, digital marketing and more.
-For more information about each webinar, please click here.

 Destination BC COIVD-19 Webinars